jeffThompson/PhysicalComputing/Week02_LEDs/Code/06-FadingWithPWM.md

 The math here is kind of funky so we won't get into details, but essentially we give the function:

-* An input value in our intuitive range to be scaled
+* An input value in our intuitive range
-* The lowest and highest possible values in the range we want to use
+* The lowest and highest possible values in the intuitive range we want to use
-* And the lowest/highest possible values from the range the Feather is expecting (these are presets in the function, so we don't have to specify them)
+* Optional: the lowest/highest possible values from the range the Feather is expecting (these are presets in the function, so we don't have to specify them)
-* The results are converted from a float-point (decimal) number to an integer (whole number), since that's what's required for PWM output

 To me, a PWM range of `0–100` seems pretty good.
 We can use our new function like this: